Politics of Costa Rica: Executive branch

 Luis Guillermo Solís served as president between 2014 and 2018, being the first in 66 years not to come from the two-party system.

-Executive responsibilities are vested in a president, who is elected to a term of four years directly by the voters, not by the National Assembly as it would be in a parliamentary system.
+Executive responsibilities are vested in a president, who is elected to a term of four years directly by the voters, not by the Legislative Assembly as it would be in a parliamentary system.
 There also are two vice presidents and the president's cabinet composed of his ministers.
 A constitutional amendment approved in 1969 limits presidents and deputies to one term, although a deputy may run again for an Assembly seat after sitting out a term.
-The prohibition was officially recognized as unconstitutional in April 2004, allowing Óscar Arias to run for president a second time in the 2006 Costa Rican presidential elections, which he won with approximately a 1% margin.
+The prohibition was officially recognized as unconstitutional in April 2004, allowing Óscar Arias to run for president a second time in the 2006 Costa Rican presidential elections, which he won with a margin of approximately 1%.

-The President of Costa Rica has limited powers, particularly in comparison to other Latin American Presidents.
-For example, he cannot veto the legislative budget, and thus Congress is sovereign over the year's single most important piece of legislation.
-On the other hand, he can appoint anyone to his cabinet without approval from Congress.
-This provides the single most important power versus Congress that any Costa Rican President has.
+The President of Costa Rica has limited powers, particularly in comparison to other Latin American presidents.
+For example, the president cannot veto the legislative budget, and, thus, the Legislative Assembly is sovereign over the year's single most important piece of legislation.
+On the other hand, the president can appoint anyone to their cabinet without approval from the Assembly.
+This provides the single most important power versus the Legislative Assembly that any Costa Rican president has.